wireapp/brand/text/glossary/index.md

 : An Wire installation on a physical piece of electronic equipment, such as an iPhone, an Android tablet or a Windows PC.
 On mobile platforms, users typically run one instance per device, but on desktop computers, users may log in with multiple Wire [clients](#client) using different browsers.

 {: #end-call} ~~end call~~ → [hang up](#hang-up)
-: Close voice channel in a conversation
+: Close voice channel in a conversation.

 {: #hang-up} hang up
-: End an ongoing voice or video call
+: End an ongoing voice or video call.

 {: #icon} ~~icon~~ → [avatar](#avatar)
 : User profile picture.
-Avoid to prevent confusion with app icons
+Avoid to prevent confusion with app icons.

 {: #ignore} ignore
-: Decline a connection request (the other user will not be notified)
+: Decline a connection request (the other user will not be notified).

 {: #image} ~~image~~ → [picture](#picture)
-: Deprecated (sounds more technical than necessary).
+: Deprecated _(sounds more technical than necessary)_.

 {: #in-wire} in Wire
 : Use this when you mean “in the app”.
-See “on Wire” (platform)
+See “[on Wire](#on-wire)” (platform).

 {: #integration} integration
 : External webhook used to add a [service](#service) to a conversation.